Asymptotically and Minimax Optimal Regret Bounds for Multi-Armed Bandits with Abstention: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we conduct numerical experiments to empirically validate our theoretical insights.
-Due to space limitations, we report our results only for the fixed-regret setting here.
-Results pertaining to the fixed-reward setting are available in Appendix~\ref{appendix_experiment}, where two particular realizations of our algorithm \textsc{FRW-ALGwA} (as outlined in Algorithm~\ref{algo2}) are considered.
+In this section, we conduct numerical experiments to empirically substantiate our theoretical insights.
+To reduce clutter, we report our results only for the fixed-regret setting here.
+Results pertaining to the fixed-reward setting are deferred to Appendix~\ref{appendix_experiment}, where we consider two particular realizations of our algorithm based on Less-Exploring Thompson Sampling \citep{jin23b} and $\text{KL-UCB}^{++}$ \citep{menard2017minimax}.
 In each experiment, the reported cumulative regrets are averaged over $2,000$ independent trials and the corresponding standard deviations are displayed as error bars in the figures.

 To confirm the benefits of incorporating the abstention option, we compare the performance of our proposed algorithm \textsc{FRG-TSwA} (Algorithm~\ref{algo1}) with that of Less-Exploring Thompson Sampling \citep{jin23b}, which serves as a baseline algorithm without the abstention option.
 We consider two synthetic bandit instances.
 The first instance $\mu^{\dagger}$ with $K=7$ has uniform suboptimality gaps: $\mu^{\dagger}_1 = 1$ and $\mu^{\dagger}_i = 0.7$ for all $i\in[K]\setminus \{1\}$.
 For the second instance $\mu^{\ddagger}$ with $K=10$, the suboptimality gaps are more diverse: $\mu^{\ddagger}_1 = 1$, $\mu^{\ddagger}_i = 0.7$ for $i \in \{ 2,3,4\}$, $\mu^{\ddagger}_i = 0.5$ for $i \in\{ 5,6,7\}$ and $\mu^{\ddagger}_i = 0.3$ for $i \in\{ 8,9,10\}$.
 The empirical averaged cumulative regrets of both methods with abstention regret $c=0.1$ for different time horizons $T$ are presented in Figure~\ref{fig_FRG_main1}.
 To demonstrate their asymptotic behavior, we also plot the instance-dependent asymptotic lower bound on the cumulative regret (refer to Theorem~\ref{theorem_fixedregret_lowerbound}) in each sub-figure.
 It can be observed that \textsc{FRG-TSwA} is clearly superior compared to the non-abstaining baseline, especially for large values of $T$.
 This demonstrates the advantage of the abstention mechanism.
 With regard to the growth trend, as the time horizon $T$ increases, the curve corresponding to \textsc{FRG-TSwA} closely approximates that of the asymptotic lower bound.
 This suggests that the expected cumulative regret of \textsc{FRG-TSwA} matches the lower bound asymptotically, thereby substantiating the theoretical results presented in Section~\ref{section_fixedregret}.